top of page

 If you are new to running or starting a new block of training after some time off, a few weeks of flat, easy running before jumping into hills is usually advisable.
 Keep in mind, especially when you are starting out, hill running is a workout, and like any running workout, your body needs some relative rest and recovery between hill running sessions to fully recover.
 Starting with a hilly run if you are used to only running flat can be a workout in itself for starters.

 It’s time to lace up, and hunt for a hill!
-By putting in some groundwork now, you will be ready to conquer the storied hill on the Butte to Butte course.
+By putting in some groundwork now, you will be ready to run you best Butte to Butte race.
 The benefits of hill training go beyond your next race.
 Incorporating hills into your training, say, every few weeks, is a great way to infuse some variety, helping you grow as a runner.

 Comments